 You can also have a lot of fun by giving new things a go.
 You’ll see whether you’ll enjoy them, are good at them (or even great at them), and if they align to your values.
 The more things you try the more chance you’ll have of finding something that’s a great fit for you.

-So, here’s a few things you might like to try at school:
+A few things you might like to try at school

 - new school subject – like the biology course you’ve heard great things about